1980s Happylight Snake Lamp

-This table lamp is a copy of the original snake lamp designed by Isao Hosoe.
+This table lamp is a copy of the original snake lamp designed by Isao Hosoe in 1969.
 The complete story how this lamp was invented and made can be found here on Vintageinfo.
 Find out if you have a real one or a fake.

 How it is possible that Happylight made lamps like this is a riddle.
 Maybe they produced this lamp under licence or it was an “illegal” copy.
 In all probability these lamps were also sold in the early 1990s.

-Also the Dutch company d-L Lampen Holland sold this lamp in the 1980s.
-In all probability many other companies did. d-L Lampen Holland was active in the 1970s and 1980s.
+Also the Dutch company d-L Lampen Holland sold this snake lamp in the 1980s.
+In all probability many other companies did. d-L Lampen Holland was active in the 70s and 80s.
 They sold many lamps produced by Massive from Belgium.